-On the practical side, we have shown that the assumption of model minimality, together with that of "stability" (no accidental independencies) lead to an effective algorithm of recovering causal structures, transparent as well as latent.
+On the practical side, we have shown that the assumption of model minimality, together with that of "stability" (no accidental independencies) lead to an effective algorithm of structuring candidate causal models capable of generating the data, transparent as well as latent.
 Simulation studies conducted at our laboratory show that networks containing tens of variables require less than 5000 samples to have their structure recovered by the algorithm.
 For example, 1000 samples taken from the process shown in Eq.
 (5), each containing ten successive X,Y pairs, were sufficient for recovering its double-chain structure (and the correct direction of time).
-The greater the noise, the quicker the recovery.
+The greater the noise, the quicker the recovery (up to a point).